JasmeetSinghBali/JSentrix/CONTRIBUTING.md

 We use `uv` as our package manager.
 You can install uv by following the instructions [here](https://docs.astral.sh/uv/getting-started/installation/).

-Please DO NOT use pip or conda to install the dependencies.
+Please DO NOT use pip ,conda or poetry to install the dependencies.
 Instead, use uv:

 ```bash